iden3/iden3js/README.md

 #### id.bindID
 Vinculates a label to an identity.
-It sends required data to name-resolver service and name-resolver issue a claim 'assignName' binding identity address with label
+It sends required data to name-resolver service and name-resolver issue a claim 'assignName' binding identity address with a label

 ```js
 const name = 'testName';